 - mascarpone cheese – mascarpone is an Italian cheese, very similar to cream cheese but slightly lighter and more mild in flavor, it is available at most grocery stores or you can make your own with this super easy mascarpone cheese recipe.

-- fresh strawberries, raspberries, and blueberries – choose ripe berries.
+- fresh strawberries, raspberries, and blueberries – choose ripe berries; best if they are in season.
 Rinse and pat dry just before using – we put sliced berries in between each layer of the cake for that signature chantilly layer cake look; we also keep the decorations simple and elegant by topping the cake with more fresh berries.

 Pro Tip: Freezing the cake layers makes cutting them in half, stacking, and frosting MUCH easier.
 The cakes will be defrosted by the time you’ve finished assembling the whole cake, so it can be served as soon as you’re done assembling and decorating.

-DECORATE: Mound the remaining frosting on top.
+Step 11: Mound the remaining frosting on top.
 Use an offset spatula to frost the sides.
 Pile the berries on top of the cake.
 Transfer some frosting to a piping bag to make a border around the top if desired.
-Keep the cake in the fridge until you are ready to serve.
+Keep the cake in the fridge until you are ready to serve

 - Measure the flour by sifting, then spoon it into the measuring cup, level it with a knife, and then measure the flour into a bowl.